- Bachelor of Arts

 Dr. Munoz-Flores is adjunct faculty for the Master's in Clinical Psychology Program.

 Kirsten Olson, PhD earned her doctorate in Clinical Psychology from the University of Georgia.
 Currently, Dr. Olson is a clinical psychologist working in Counseling and Psychological Services at the University of California Santa Barbara.

 Barbara S. Sheffield, MA, MFT, CEAP

 Barbara S. Sheffield has taught at AUSB since 1991.
 Her theoretical orientation integrates Gestalt, solution focused and psychodynamic theories.

 Robert Tauber, MA, LMFT

-Robert Tauber has served as an Associate Faculty at Antioch, with a focus on curriculum development in the areas of community mental health and serious mental illness.
+Robert Tauber has been an Adjunct Professor at AUSB for more than 20 years, with a focus on curriculum development in the areas of community mental health and serious mental illness.

 Andrew Teton, MA, LMFT